The Pursuit of a Wrongful Conviction

 July 29, 2020 the defendant was arraigned and plead not guilty and demanded a speedy trial.

 The date on the indictment (P1-2020-1991ADV) was changed to February 16, 2020.
 The original case 62-2020-02013 is not listed as a related case.
-The case would later be Flaged SOCN
+However, the prosecutor and Superior Court clerk conspired and put District Court case 62-2020-03831 as the related case.

 Habeas Corpus Petition – Latin, meaning “you have the body.”
 A writ of habeas corpus generally is a judicial order forcing law enforcement authorities to produce a prisoner they are holding, and to justify the prisoner’s continued confinement.